 - Cycle to work scheme

 Please see the attached job description and person specification which outlines the main duties and responsibilities of the role.

 Viki Smith - Advanced Nurse Practitioner

 Darren Gargan - Nurse Consultant

 - Current professional registration with the NMC, HCPC or Social Work England

 - Evidence of Continuing Professional Development.

-- MIP, FLIP, ENB 998 Teaching & Assessing in Clinical Practice or City & Guilds 730 Teaching in Adult Education.
+- For registered nurses: MIP, FLIP, ENB 998 Teaching & Assessing in Clinical Practice or City & Guilds 730 Teaching in Adult Education.
 Must be achieved within agreed timescale.

-- Minimum 1 year post qualifying experience in working with people with mental ill health in a community setting
+- Minimum 1 year post qualifying experience in working with people with mental ill health

 Any attachments will be accessible after you click to apply.